Queen's House Football Club: History

 The club was regarded at one time as one of the most formidable clubs in London, and perhaps the most difficult to beat.
 The London Scottish, a team with great success against all teams in the London area, in the five matches played against Queen's House were never able to snatch a victory and in fact Sidney Ellis of Queen's House was the first player to ever cross the London Scottish try-line.
 At its height the team comprised Cameron Hewitt playing back, Tom and Fred Fry as three-quarters, and Sidney Fry as a half-back.
 In the physically powerful forwards were Walter Hewitt, the international oarsman and his brother Malcolm, as well as the England international Sidney Ellis.
 Contemporary accounts describe the team as having "probably as strong a set of scrummagers as were ever got together.
 They did not go in for a fast or showy game, and were never great scorers, but their defence was wonderfully strong, and it is doubtful whether any team ever had a finer lot of tacklers."

-In the short time the team was together, their greatest rivals were their neighbours, Blackheath FC, with whom they played the closest and most exciting matches.
+In the short time the team was together, their greatest rivals were their neighbours, Blackheath FC, with whom they played multiple matches.